 - refer the matter back to an appropriate member of staff for further consideration and to seek a resolution informally under Stage 1; or - meet with the complainant themselves, to seek to resolve the matter informally under Stage 1.
 Otherwise, the Headteacher will address the complaint as a formal complaint under stage 2.

-The Headteacher will arrange for the complaint to be investigated.
-The investigation will seek to address all the points at issue and enable the Headteacher to give an effective response and propose appropriate redress.
-The Headteacher may delegate the investigation to an appropriate member of school or Trust staff.
+The Headteacher will arrange for the complaint to be investigated The investigation will seek to address all the points at issue and enable the Headteacher to give an effective response and propose appropriate redress.
+The Headteacher may delegate the investigation to an appropriate member of school staff, but not the decision or the formal response.

 The Headteacher may arrange for a member of staff from outside the school, or a volunteer or Trustee or governor, to meet with the complainant where they believe that an independent perspective may help to resolve the matter.
-The Headteacher may also suggest that all parties attend a facilitated mediation session and participate in that session in good faith to seek to reach a mutually agreed conclusion.

-At the conclusion of Stage 2, the Headteacher will give a written response to the complainant and will endeavour to do so within 15 school days of receipt of the formal complaint.
+The Headteacher will endeavour to give a written response to the complainant within 15 school days of receipt of the formal complaint.

-However the thorough investigation of a complaint may involve various people, including members of staff and the complainant; therefore progress will depend on their availability.
-Timescales are likely to be extended during school holidays.
+However the thorough investigation of a complaint may involve a number of members of staff and progress will depend on their availability; timescales are likely to be extended during school holidays.